zzhdbw/Orpheus-TTS/README.md

     accelerate launch train.py
    ```
 ## Also Check out

+While we can't verify these implementations are completely accurate/bug free, they have been recommended on a couple of forums, so we include them here:

 1. [A lightweight client for running Orpheus TTS locally using LM Studio API](https://github.com/isaiahbjork/orpheus-tts-local)
 2. [Gradio WebUI that runs smoothly on WSL and CUDA](https://github.com/Saganaki22/OrpheusTTS-WebUI)